kura-labs-org/ec2-remediation-system-instructions/README.md

 - **Password:** Use your ServiceNow instance login password for basic authentication with AWS Integration Server

 ### Step 4: UI Action and Script Include Implementation

+**Both components must be created within your scoped application.**

 Use the provided code files from the GitHub repository: